Annie Lock: Work

 Lock worked as a missionary in NSW, WA, SA and the NT.
 Her most controversial period was when, in 1927, she arrived at Mer Ilpereny (Harding Soak/Arden's Soak), 161 km north of Alice Springs and approximately 22 km from Coniston Station where she established a 'mission'.
 While there she worked primarily with the approximately 100 Anmatyerr people who lived or visited the soak.

 The Australian Aborigines Mission did not support her move here.
 It was too far north for logistical support and they had plans to send two male missionaries to the area.
 For this reason she was entirely dependent on direct donations to offer shelter, food, medical treatment and education to the people living there.

 When the Coniston Massacre took place Lock was as instrumental in bringing about an official inquiry into what happened there.
 Following her advocacy, along with that of Methodist Home Missionary Athol McGregor, a Board of Inquiry was appointed in December 1928.
 It was presided over by police magistrate, A H O'Kelly.

 The mission at Mer Ilpereny closed in 1928 when, due to severe drought the water supply dried up and the site was abandoned.
-Lock remained in Central Australia for some years after this and undertook 'roving mission work' in which she travelled to surrounding cattle stations and, eventually set up another mission at Yirrarji Rockhole (Boxer Creek), 35 kms north of Bonney Well in the Barkly Region where she established a school.
+Lock remained in Central Australia for some years after this and undertook 'roving mission work' in which she travelled to surrounding cattle stations and, eventually set up another mission at Yirrarji Rockhole (Boxer Creek), 35 km north of Bonney Well in the Barkly Region where she established a school.

 In 1929, Lock gave evidence at the Inquiry and achieved national notoriety when Hermann Adolph Heinrich, a missionary from Ntaria (Hermannsburg), declared that she had told him she would be "happy to marry a black".
 This 'sensational' quote was reported around Australia and drew significant negative attention to her.
 One of the findings of the inquiry was to partially blamed racial unrest in the area on "a woman Missionary living amongst naked blacks thus lowering their respect for the whites".